 Dr. Wolfgang Link

-As President, Toys“R”Us, Europe, Dr. Wolfgang Link oversees the company’s business throughout the continent, including more than 280 stores across Europe, providing leadership for business operations in nine countries: Austria, France, Germany, Poland, Portugal, Spain, Switzerland, the Netherlands and the United Kingdom.
+As President, Toys“R”Us, Europe, Dr. Wolfgang Link oversees the company’s business throughout the continent, including more than 280 stores and nine e-commerce sites.
 In this role, Dr. Link has broad responsibility for marketing, merchandising, store operations, e-commerce and customer service excellence.
 Additionally, he is the Chairman of the company’s European Management Board.